 Salaries of speech, language, and hearing researchers vary widely depending on experience, employment setting, and geographical location.

-ASHA currently represents 198,000 audiologists, SLPs, and speech, language, and hearing researchers.
+ASHA currently represents 211,000 members and affiliates.
 There continues to be a need for more basic, applied, and translational research in the discipline.
 The profession continues to grow, and there is a need for scientists and college professors [PDF]—especially those from diverse ethnic and cultural backgrounds.

 A research doctoral degree (e.g., PhD) is required to become a speech, language, and hearing researcher.
 Some researchers do not hold ASHA's Certificate of Clinical Competence (CCC), because the credential is not required for research in a laboratory.